Food and Beverage Business Insurance

 Independent contractors, sole proprietors, and partners typically don’t have to carry workers’ compensation insurance, but you can purchase a policy to protect yourself, too.
 It's a good idea to carry this coverage for financial protection against work injuries, which health insurance might not cover.

-Monopolistic state funds
+Monopolistic state funds for workers’ compensation

-If you purchase workers’ comp through a monopolistic state fund, it may not include employer’s liability insurance.
-However, you can purchase it from a private insurer to fill this gap in coverage.
+If you purchase workers’ comp through a monopolistic state fund, it might not include employer’s liability insurance.
+However, you can purchase it as stop gap coverage from a private insurance company.

-Compare workers' compensation insurance quotes from top U.S. companies
+Find workers' compensation insurance quotes from top U.S. companies

 Lower your workers’ comp costs with food service risk management